tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. The attacker does not know the ECHConfigList used by the server.
 1. The attacker keeps per-connection state only.
 In particular, it does not track endpoints across connections.

-1. ECH and GREASE ECH are designed so that the following features do not vary: the code points of extensions negotiated in the clear; the length of messages; and the values of plaintext alert messages.
+Moreover, real ECH and GREASE ECH are designed so that the following features do not vary:

+1. the code points of extensions negotiated in the clear;
+1. the length of messages; and
+1. the values of plaintext alert messages.

 This leaves a variety of practical differentiators out-of-scope. including, though not limited to, the following: